 - Employ University College-supported ed-tech tools.

-- Consistently and equitably support and communicate with each student.
+- Consistently and equitably support and mentor each student.

 - Employ high engaged discussion facilitation.

 - Engage in discussion boards with substantive comments no fewer than three days per week.

 - Provide feedback on student work within seven days of submission.

 - Provide specific grading comments that foster growth, improvement, and learning.